 Part of how your air conditioner works is by pulling humidity from your home’s indoor air, which results in condensation being created.
 If everything with the appliance is working smoothly, that moisture simply accumulates in the drain pan and exits through your household drainage system.
 However, there are times when something within the unit malfunctions and causes some or all of that water to leak out into your home.
 The AC unit leaking issue has a variety of potential causes, and some are more serious than others.

 When your AC unit produces moisture through the dehumidification process, the condensation exits the system by flowing through the condensate drain line.
 However, because the moisture it collects from your household air contains particles of dirt, dust, and other contaminants, the drain line can eventually become clogged.
-Then, the water has nowhere to go, and it ends up spilling out of the drain pan and into your home.
+When the water has nowhere to go it ends up spilling out of the drain pan and into your home.
 If you have the experience, you can clean out the condensate drain line yourself with a long wire brush.
-Alternatively, if you’re in the West Deptford, NJ area, you can reach out to Campbell Comfort Systems to handle it for you.
+Alternatively, you can contact Campbell Comfort Systems to handle it for you.